 Brian asks if it is just the city of Boston or if it includes the greater Boston area like Allston or Brighton, etic.
 John says he thinks it’s the communities of Boston.
 The location that we lent the equipment to is in Roxbury.

 Big Data Report update.
-MCB, the Caroll Center, and Perkins met to review the results regarding people who are legally blind in MA and 65 years of age or older.
+MCB, the Carroll Center, National Braille Press, and Perkins met to review the results regarding people who are legally blind in MA and 65 years of age or older.
 This information is available to the public.
 They are also doing the same project on working age individuals.

 Kathy asks the name of the organization that is coordinating the report.
-Johns says it is Vision Service Alliance.
+Johns says it is Vision Serve Alliance.

 The National Industries for the Blind is continuing to move their entrepreneurship program forward.
 MCB will be participating for the third year, and we currently have four candidates that are working towards an entrepreneurship.
 It is a slow process.